skumar-ai35/github-actions-fic-demo/README.md

   - Resource Group: `rg-fic-demo`
   - Storage Account (any name, LRS, Standard)
   - Function App (Python 3.11, Linux, Consumption plan)
-- An **Entra App Registration** with a Federated Identity Credential configured for your GitHub repo's `main` branch.
+- An **Entra App Registration** with two Federated Identity Credentials:
+  - One for the `main` branch (`ref:refs/heads/main`)
+  - One for the `production` environment (`environment:production`) — required
+    because the workflow sets `environment: production`, which changes the JWT subject claim from the branch form to the environment form.
 - The App Registration's service principal assigned **Contributor** on the Resource Group.
 - Four **GitHub Variables** added to your repository: